alauda/nativestor/docs/user_manual.md

 How to create pvc snapshot
 ----------
 Firstly, user should deploy snapshot controller, follow the [article](https://kubernetes-csi.github.io/docs/snapshot-controller.html) to deploy.
-Then, follow the [Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) to konw how to use snapshot.
+Then, follow the [Volume Snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) to know how to use snapshot.